freerasmea/freerasmea.github.io/_posts/2016-11-04-all-out-november-29-in-detroit.md

   Detroit / Dearborn, Grand Rapids, Minneapolis / St. Paul, Cincinnati, Indiana, and other Midwest areas are already committed to attend.
 ---
-## NEW TIME - All out for November 29th federal court hearing—most important of the case—in Detroit! _Hearing time changed by the judge._
+## NEW TIME!
+All out for November 29th federal court hearing—most important of the case—in Detroit! _Hearing time changed by the judge._

 ![protest-outside-courtroom.jpg]({{site.baseurl}}/assets/img/protest-outside-courtroom.jpg)

 **If you're not in the Midwest and can't make it to Detroit, organize a solidarity event in your city!**

-**WHEN:** Tuesday, November 29th, 2016, at 2 PM Eastern Standard Time (rally at 2 PM, hearing starts at 3 PM)
+**WHEN:** Tuesday, November 29th, 2016, changed to 8 AM Eastern Standard Time (rally at 8 AM, hearing starts at 9 AM)

 **WHERE:** U.S. District Court, 231 W. Lafayette Blvd., downtown Detroit, Michigan